openmrs/openmrs-module-mamba-etl/README.md

 MambaETL table flattening comes bundled with MambaETL out of the box.

-However for this to work a few steps need to be taken:
+However, for this to work a few steps need to be taken:

-1. Check the OpenMRS database user priviledges and confirm that the user has the privilidges to create new databases, stored procedures and Functions in this database.
+1. Check the OpenMRS database user privileges and confirm that the user has the privileges to create new databases, stored procedures and Functions in this database.

    **Note**:
-   If you created your OpenMRs instance using the default `Simple` option in the wizard, MambaETL will not be able to work since the wizard creates a database user with less privilidges than is required for MambaETL.
+   If you created your OpenMRs instance using the default `Simple` option in the wizard, MambaETL will not be able to work since the wizard creates a database user with fewer privileges than is required for MambaETL.
    However, you can solve this by elevating the user rights to be able to create databases, stored procedures and functions.

-   To elevate database user priviledges, run the commands to grant them.
+   To elevate database user privileges, run the commands to grant them.

       -- Check to see the privileges user has, assuming user name is 'openmrs_user'